mrismanaziz/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## What did the 0 say to the 8?
+Nice belt.